-PRESS RELEASE April 8, 2025
+PRESS RELEASE June 6, 2025

-Article 14 Constitutional Amendment for Mt.
-Van Hoevenberg Winter Sports Complex Needs Second Passage
+Legislature Passes Resolution to Amend Article 14 of the NYS Constitution for Mt.
+Van Hoevenberg Winter Sports Complex

-The Article 14 Constitutional Amendment and enabling legislation for Mt.
-Van Hoevenberg need second passage in 2025 so that it can go to the voters in November
+The Senate and Assembly have passed the Resolution needed to advance the proposed Article 14 Constitutional Amendment for Mt.
+Van Hoevenberg to the voters in November

-For more information, call Protect the Adirondacks:

-Claudia Braymer, Executive Director: Cell 703.937.7163
+For more information, call Protect the Adirondacks: Claudia Braymer, Executive Director: Cell 703.937.7163